berkmancenter/15-Lessons/_entries/02-12 lessons12.md

 This enables fellows to work on projects that the Center cannot support by itself and brings them into contact with people from a diverse range of backgrounds and ex- pertise.
 Indeed, the fellows are sometimes the partners: some are given fellowships because they are central to organizations and efforts the Center wants to partner with.

 The Global Network of Centers (NoC) takes this spirit to a meta level by networking Internet research centers around the world.
-Formed at a 2012 meeting at the Berkman Center convened by Executive Director Gasser,8 the NoC currently has more than  fty Internet research centers as members.
+Formed at a [2012 meeting at the Berkman Center convened by Executive Director Gasser](http://cyber.law.harvard.edu/sites/cyber.law.harvard.edu/files/%5BNOC%5D%20Final%20Report%202012%20Symposium.pdf), the NoC currently has more than fifty Internet research centers as members.